This appendix presents a summary of tools available in the current release of the JDK, as well as the changes since the previous release.

 There is now a URL at the beginning of the fatal error log for reporting incidents (see "Header Format").

-The VM now contains two built-in DTrace probe providers: hotspot
+The VM now contains two built-in DTrace probe providers: hotspot and hotspot_jni.
+(Solaris 10 OS only)

-builds can be useful for testing, diagnosing, and isolating problems.
+The fastdebug builds can be useful for testing, diagnosing, and isolating problems.
 However, they should not be used in production environments.

 The Control+Break handler has the following changes: